 Here is an example of how to report qualitative results in your dissertation findings chapter;

-Avoid using interpretive and subjective phrases and terms such as “confirms”, “reveals”, “suggests” or “validates”.
-These terms are more suitable for the discussion chapter where you will be expected to provide your interpretation of the results in detail.
+No, It is highly advisable to avoid using interpretive and subjective phrases in the finding chapter.
+These terms are more suitable for the discussion chapter, where you will be expected to provide your interpretation of the results in detail.

-Make sure you are not presenting results from other research studies in your own findings.
+NO, you must not be presenting results from other research studies in your findings.